 Oxygen sensors monitor the efficiency of combustion by tracking the amount of oxygen remaining in the exhaust.
 But they degrade over time and that can cost you up to 15 per cent in gas mileage.
 When they fail, the computer lights up your “service engine soon” light, forcing you to incur a diagnostic fee.
-(Here’s what each of those dashboard warning lights really mean.)
+(Here’s why you should never ignore your car’s check engine light.)
 On pre-1996 vehicles, replace your oxygen sensor every 96,000 km to keep your mileage at its peak.
 On 1996 and newer vehicles, replace the sensors every 160,000 km.
 Oxygen sensors cost about $60 each.
 Some vehicles have as many as four, but the sensors installed behind the catalytic converter rarely fail.

 A thermostat that opens too quickly or stays open can dramatically lower the coolant temperature and put a mega-chill on your gas mileage.
 All you need to check it is an inexpensive infrared laser thermometer.
 Simply aim it at the thermostat housing.
 If your engine is warmed up and the thermometer reads less than 70 degrees Celsius, you’re wasting gas and it’s time to replace the thermostat.
 (To reduce reflection errors, spray the thermostat housing with black paint prior to testing.)
 A new thermostat costs about $10 and is easy to replace.

 Find out the 10 most common car problems—and how to fix them yourself.